 We are exposed to interest rate risks primarily through borrowing under our credit facility.
 Interest on our borrowings is based upon variable rates.
 We have an interest rate swap agreement in place with a notional amount of \$25 million which effectively converts variable rate debt to fixed rate debt at an interest rate of 5.11%.
-The interest rate swap is reflected in the consolidated financial statements attatements at negative fair value of \$80,000 and a positive fair value of \$32,000 at January 28, 2006 and Pebruary 3, 2007, respectively.
+The interest rate swap is reflected in the consolidated financial statements at negative fair value of \$80,000 and a positive fair value of \$3200 at January 28, 2006 and February 3, 2007, respectively.
 The interest rate swap is designated as a cash flow hedge, the effective portion of which is recorded as an unrecognized gain/(loss) in other comprehensive income in stockholders' equity.
 Our weighted average debt for fiscal 2006 was \$30 million adjusted for the \$25 million hedged amount.
-A hypothetical 1% increase or decrease in interest rates would have resulted in a \$0.3 million change to our interest rates and a supersense in fiscal 2006.
+A hypothetical 1% increase or decrease in interest rates would have resulted in a \$0.3 million change to our interest ensure interest rates would have resulted in a \$0.3 million change to our interest ensure of a state 2006.